 I have several different rewards programs I participate in throughout the year and try to save the earnings/rewards from these programs specifically for use at Christmas time.
-One of my credit cards also offers cash rewards and I will cash that in as well if I need to for Christmas gifts.
+One of my credit cards also offers cash rewards.
+I will cash that in as well if I need to for Christmas gifts.

-Some stores also offer discounts on their gift cards around Christmas time.
+Some stores offer discounts on their gift cards around Christmas time.
 You can buy these and either use them as actual gifts (because who doesn’t love getting a gift card) or you can use these discounted cards to purchase a gift for someone on your list.

 Pick up a Temporary Job